yanmobile/yantest/README.md

   * "src/components" is a framework code and should only be updated directly by framework and edition developers.
 It defines different UI-Components (bootstrap, foundation for apps, angular material) and the different editions (US, UK, Chinese) utilizing for the selected UI-Component.
   * "src/app" is application code should only be updated by application developers.
 It contains application specific logic and pages.

-* **I want to include a new bower package to my application, where should I install it?**
+* **I want to include a new npm package to my application, where should I install it?**
-  * Application specific bower packages should be installed under "src/app/" folder (don't install it in "src/common" and "src/components")
+  * Application specific npm packages should be installed under "src/app/" folder (don't install it in "src/common" and "src/components")

-* **Now that I have bower package successfully installed in "src/app/" folder, how do I add it to the application?**
+* **Now that I have npm package successfully installed in "src/app/" folder, how do I add it to the application?**
   * We use Gulp to automate our build tasks.
 Application specific gulp configuration can be found at "gulp/config.app.js".
-You'll need to specify the file path of your bower package in "vendor/js" json property which is line 3 of "gulp/config.app.js" file.
+You'll need to specify the file path of your npm package in "vendor/js" json property which is line 3 of "gulp/config.app.js" file.

-* **How do I add a new javascript package which is not available through bower?**
+* **How do I add a new javascript package which is not available through npm?**
-  * You'll need to paste your non-bower library js files in "src/app/assets/vendors/" folder.
+  * You'll need to paste your non-npm library js files in "src/app/assets/vendors/" folder.
 If this folder doesn't exist, create one.
   * You'll have to reference your js file in "gulp/config.app.js" configuration file under this key path: "module/assets/vendor/js" array.

 * **How do I include a 3rd party css file in my application?**